alexmolas/alexmolas.github.io/_posts/2022-03-11-continuous-blackjack-i.md

 # Strategies

+In this section, we will analyze how to use the results derived in the last section to find the optimal strategy in different scenarios.

 ## 1 vs 1

 Let's start with the simplest case: you're playing against only one other person.
 The first player gets a point iif the second player busts.
 If the first players' score is $s$, then the second player has a probability $1 − F(0; s, 1)$ to bust, this means that our probability to win if we stay at $s$ is $1 − F(0; s, 1)$.
 Of course, if we could choose our $s$ we would choose $s=1$, but since this is a random process we can't choose $s$.
 The only thing we can choose is at which $\alpha$ we stop drawing numbers.
 This $\alpha$ is defined by the following point: where the probability of winning given that we stick at $\alpha$ is the same as the probability that we win given that we draw one more number.
 This condition is written as